 But remember, it should go with your overall desired vibe.
 For example, if you want to have an industrial vibe, steer clear of bright, sunny yellow.

-You don’t need to know the exact color right now, just that the living room is going to be light blue and the dining room is going gray.
+You don't need to know the exact color right now, just that the living room is going to be light blue and the dining room will be gray.

 Also, keep in mind adjoining rooms.
 When you stand in a room and see the color on the walls in neighboring rooms, this is called a sightline, and the colors that are in those rooms need to look good next to one another.

 Now that you have your textiles and a basic idea of what room is going to be which color, it’s time to choose accent colors.
 True accent colors can come directly from fabrics, throw pillows, or artwork.